Double Averaging and Gradient Projection: Convergence Guarantees for Decentralized Constrained Optimization: Introduction

-Our theoretical results cover generic convex constraints $S^v$ and smooth convex objective functions $f^v$.
-However, we show that any decentralized unconstrained optimization, even with non-smooth functions, can be reduced to the constrained framework of \eqref{eq: dec_constrained} with smooth (in fact, linear) objective functions.
-Using this reduction, DAGP can also be applied to solve generic distributed, non-smooth optimization problems with a provable rate of convergence.
-In this case, DAGP requires efficient computation of the so-called Epigraph Projection Operators (EPOs) \cite{wang2016epigraph, qiusheng2020compressed}.
-The implementation of EPOs is previously discussed (e.g. \cite{qiusheng2020compressed}), but we introduce a faster generic implementation using the more popular notion of proximal operators and a backtracking scheme.

-Finally, we investigate the performance of the proposed method in practical applications, including the so-called Optimal Transport problem (OT).
-While inexact solutions of OT exist, the complexity of finding its exact solution rapidly grows with problem size, making distributed optimization a suitable candidate for its solution.
-The contributions of this paper can be summarized as follows: \begin{itemize} \item We propose a novel algorithm, called DAGP, to solve the problem of decentralized constrained optimization presented in \eqref{eq: dec_constrained}.
-In contrast to the other existing techniques, our method simultaneously considers a directed communication graph with individual constraints at each node.
-This method leverages a fixed step-size, which is the origin of its fast convergence to the optimal solution, and employs two gossip matrices, which fit directed communication graphs.
+\begin{itemize} \item We propose a novel algorithm, called Double Averaging and Gradient Projection (DAGP), that solves \eqref{eq: dec_constrained}.
+Our method considers a directed communication graph with individual constraints at each node.
+DAGP leverages two gossip matrices and a fixed step-size, ensuring fast convergence to the optimal solution.

+\item We introduce a novel general convergence analysis framework that we refer to as \emph{aggregate lower-bounding (ALB)}.
+It foregoes the need for Lyapunov functions and decaying step-sizes.
+We showcase the power of ALB by presenting an alternative analysis of Gradient Descent (GD).

-\item We introduce a novel general framework for the convergence analysis of optimization methods alleviating the notorious difficulties with Lyapunov functions.
-Using this framework, we prove that the feasibility gap of the solution vanishes with $\calO(1/K)$, and the optimality gap decays with $\calO(1/\sqrt{K})$, where $K$ is the total number of iterations.
-This framework lets us put the restrictive assumptions, such as identical local constraints, a decaying step-size, and strong-convexity, aside.
-We further showcase the power of our novel framework by presenting an alternative convergence analysis of (non-distributed) Gradient Descent (GD) in this new framework.
+\item Using ALB, we prove that under smoothness of the objective terms, the feasibility gap of DAGP vanishes with $\calO(1/K)$, and the optimality gap decays with $\calO(1/\sqrt{K})$, where $K$ denotes the total iterations.
+ALB lets us put the restrictive assumptions, such as identical local constraints, a decaying step-size, and strong-convexity, aside.

-\item We present a new reduction of epigraph projection operators into proximal operators.
-Accordingly, we introduce a fast epigraph projection algorithm based on proximal backtracking.
-In this way, DAGP can be employed to solve a decentralized unconstrained optimization with non-smooth objective functions on extended real numbers (including infinity) and establishes the $\calO({1}/{\sqrt{K}})$ rate of convergence under mild conditions. \end{itemize}
+\item We present a reduction of decentralized unconstrained optimization problems with a non-smooth objective to an equivalent constrained problem as in \eqref{eq: dec_constrained}, with a linear (hence smooth) objective.
+Using this reduction, DAGP can also solve generic non-smooth decentralized optimization problems.
+In this way, we provide first convergence guarantees for a decentralized setup without smoothness and strong convexity assumptions.

+\item We explore the performance of DAGP in practical applications, particularly in the context of Optimal Transport problem (OT).
+We present the first decentralized OT formulation, efficiently computing exact sparse solutions for large-scale instances.